Thunderf00t: Online activities

-Mason's YouTube videos, where he writes as Thunderf00t, have often drawn attention.
+Mason produces YouTube videos under the pseudonym Thunderf00t.
 A 2012 journal article stated that Thunderf00t's channel and P.Z.
 Myers' blog were "among the two most popular secularist hubs online."

 Mason has used his online persona to critically examine a range of topics, including proposals to build roads surfaced with glass solar panels.
-He has also attracted media attention for his criticisms of Elizabeth Holmes, Anita Sarkeesian, and Elon Musk.
+He has also criticised Elizabeth Holmes, Anita Sarkeesian, and Elon Musk.

 In 2015, Jenny Keller, who ran the YouTube channel "Laughing Witch", attempted to get Mason fired by sending letters to his employer.
-Keller stated that these efforts were intended to pressure Mason to change what she considered sexist and Islamophobic content on his channel.
-After promoting the campaign online, Keller eventually provoked a response from Mason, who posted a series of videos scrutinizing Keller and the Bowie, Maryland-based company she runs with her husband, Porcelain Tub Restoration.
+Keller stated that these efforts were intended to pressure Mason to change what she considered sexist and islamophobic content on his channel.
+After promoting the campaign online, Mason responded by posting a series of videos scrutinizing Keller and the Bowie, Maryland-based company she runs with her husband, Porcelain Tub Restoration.
 These videos led to many of Mason's fans posting negative reviews online for that company.
 On several occasions, Mason has made guest appearances on the Drunken Peasants Podcast.

 In July 2020, Mason had several of his videos on YouTube debunking COVID-19 conspiracy theories falsely flagged and taken down.